Generic Name: ketoconazole (KEE-toe-KON-a-zole)

 - if you have low stomach acid (eg, hypochlorhydria)

-- if you have a history of liver disease, regular alcohol use, alcohol abuse or dependence, or blood problems (eg, prophyria)
+- if you have a history of liver disease, regular alcohol use, alcohol abuse or dependence, adrenal gland problems, or blood problems (eg, porphyria)

 Some MEDICINES MAY INTERACT with Nizoral.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for infections, HIV, seizures, anxiety, sleep, heartburn, diabetes, high cholesterol, heart problems, high blood pressure, allergies, irregular heartbeat, pain, blood thinning, asthma, migraines, mood or mental problems, cancer, prostate problems, immune system suppression, erectile dysfunction, urinary problems, or contraception [birth control]), multivitamin products, and herbal or dietary supplements may interact with Nizoral, increasing the risk of serious side effects
+- Many prescription and nonprescription medicines (eg, used for infections, HIV, seizures, anxiety, sleep, heartburn, diabetes, high cholesterol, heart problems, high blood pressure, allergies, irregular heartbeat, pain, blood thinning, asthma, migraines, mood or mental problems, cancer, prostate problems, immune system suppression, erectile dysfunction, urinary problems, or contraception [birth control]), multivitamin products, or herbal or dietary supplements because they may interact with Nizoral.
+Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with Nizoral

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Nizoral may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.